3 Helpful / 3 Not

 1 Helpful / 7 Not

 Other Thoughts: Slight improvement would make this course first rate.
-However, it does need a little more work to make easier to follow.
+However, it does need a little more work to make easier to follow on the back nine.
 If they could cut out the long walk between some of the back nine holes, that would be an improvement.

 1 of 8 people found this review helpful.